makrai/notes/bostan-18-text-emo-corpora.md

   (Mohammad+, 2017)
 * 4,868 tweets
 * The main goal: the relations between emotions and other factors
-* expert annotation with multiple emotion labels per tweet following Plutchik’s
+* expert annotation with multiple emotion labels per tweet following Plutchik
-* not only provide a majority annotation but publish the individual information for all annotators
+* majority annotation + the individual information for all annotators

 ### Tales (Alm+ 2005) is built on literature

 * 15,302 sentences from 185 fairytales by B. Potter, H.C.
 Andersen and the
-  brothers Grimm.
-Out of these 15,302 sentence,
+  brothers Grimm
-* all annotators agree only on 1,280.
-The main goal of this resource is to
+* all annotators agree only on 1,280 sentences
 * Ekman’s six basic emotions.
 In the final data angry and disgust are merged
 * free download for research purposes